East Meets West In The Eye of a Needle

 The studio began 6 years ago, before which he'd worked as a tattooist at another place in Osaka.
 He combined his first experience of getting a tattoo and doing a tattoo when he needled an eagle onto his own thigh at age 16.

-He continued practicing on himself until he was confident enough to try it out on his friends clearly as confident about his skills as he himself was!
+He continued practicing on himself until he was confident enough to try it out on his friends, who were clearly as confident about his skills as he himself was!
 His professional tattooing career started ten years later, during which time he had continued practicing, studying, and acquiring skills from others.

 To illuminate the break with the old tradition, Chopstick regularly sponsors famous foreign tattoo artists to come and work in the shop for anything from a week to a month.